10 Best Dumbbell Back Exercises To Build Mass and Strength

 4. Keep your palms facing each other and your elbows close to your body while you do this exercise.

-5. Now, pull the weights as high as possible, squeezing your shoulder blades together at the top.
+5. Pull the weights as high as possible, squeezing your shoulder blades together at the top.

-6. Hold this position for a second before returning the dumbbells to the starting position.
+6. Hold this position briefly before returning the dumbbells to the starting position.

 Tips